Synternet/pubsub-rust/README.md

 ## Support

-If you encounter any difficulties or have questions regarding the Rust SDK for Data Availability Layer, please reach out to our support team at support@syntropynet.com.
+If you encounter any difficulties or have questions regarding the Rust SDK for Data Layer, please reach out to our support team at [Discord #developer-discussion](https://discord.com/channels/503896258881126401/1125658694399561738).
 We are here to assist you and ensure a smooth experience with our SDK.

-We hope this documentation provides you with a comprehensive understanding of the Rust SDK for the Data Availability Layer.
-Enjoy leveraging real-time data streams and unlocking the power of the Data Availability Layer in your Rust applications!
+We hope this documentation provides you with a comprehensive understanding of the Rust SDK for the Data Layer.
+Enjoy leveraging real-time data streams and unlocking the power of the Data Layer in your Rust applications!